Autos

 grab or stop the rotation of the brake drum or rotor.
 If you experience a

-you have worn or glazed brake pads you will get grinding noises from the
+If you have worn or glazed brake pads you will get grinding noises from the

 brakes.
 Sometimes it may happen that your emergency brakes are frozen due to